obsidian-level-maker/Obsidian/COMPILING.md

 4. Development libraries
    * package: `libfontconfig1-dev`
    * recommended if using X11 for better fonts: `libxft-dev`
+   * Wayland support for FLTK 1.4 is in a state of flux; instructions and dependencies can be found in the source_files/fltk/README.Wayland.txt file

 5. FLEX
    * package: `flex`